jerryli27/evolving-agents-hack-2025/writers/feedback_prompts/strategic_iteration_protocol_claude.md

 ### The Portfolio Approach

 Consider your iterations as a portfolio:
-- **60-70%**: Test and refine concepts with strong commercial signals
+- **60-70%**: Test and refine concepts with strong reader engagement signals
 - **20-30%**: Experiment with concepts you're passionate about
 - **10-20%**: Take creative risks that might surprise you

-This balance lets you learn from the market while maintaining artistic growth.
+This balance lets you learn from reader feedback while maintaining artistic growth.

 ---